debg48/vagrant/README.md

 * config.vm.network - Network Configuration for the box
 * config.vm.shared_folder - how we can access files from our system
 * config.vm.provision - what we want to setup in the box

+We can head over to Vagrant Boxes to see what boxes we can start with here I am goinig with CentOS